marcelotduarte/cx_Freeze/doc/src/faq.rst

 Problems with running frozen programs
 -------------------------------------

-A common problem is that **cx_Freeze** hasn't automatically detected that a file needs to be copied.
-Modules that your code imports are detected, but if they're dynamically loaded - e.g. by a plugin system - you have to tell **cx_Freeze** about them.
+A common problem is that :program:`cx_Freeze` hasn't automatically detected that a file needs to be copied.
+Modules that your code imports are detected, but if they're dynamically loaded - e.g. by a plugin system - you have to tell :program:`cx_Freeze` about them.
 This is easy using a :doc:`setup_script`:

 * For Python code, specify the module names in the :option:`includes` or :option:`packages` options.